 Michigan Medicine improves the health of patients, populations and communities through excellence in education, patient care, community service, research and technology development, and through leadership activities in Michigan, nationally and internationally.
 Our mission is guided by our Strategic Principles and has three critical components; patient care, education and research that together enhance our contribution to society.

-The successful candidate is required to function as a manager and research specialist in a cardiovascular research laboratory.
+The successful candidate is required to function as a research specialist in a nephrology research laboratory.
 The successful candidate is expected to work independently or with minimal supervision and to carry out the following duties:

-- Conduct in vivo and in vitro experiments, collect and analyze data, and develop new and/or specialized research methodologies.
+- Conduct in vivo and in vitro experiments, collect and process samples, collect and analyze data, and develop new and/or specialized research methodologies.

-- Be the primary point person responsible for general lab support, equipment maintenance, supplies, inventory, and organization.
+- Oversee general lab and equipment maintenance, supplies, inventory, and organization.

-- Disseminate information to laboratory staff through data analysis and presentation and assist with abstract, manuscript, grant, and budget preparation.
+- Disseminate information to laboratory staff through presentations and assist with abstract, manuscript, grant, and budget preparation.

 - Prepare and update regulatory protocols and revisions (i.e. animal/IRB/IBC protocols, IACUC, EHS, etc).